 The manhole covers we see in the courtyard area are themed to look like locking mechanisms for a prefab slab.
 In reality they’re simply sewer access manholes, but in-story these were used to lock together multiple slaps of concrete to create the coutyard in front of the mess hall and munitions bunker when the RDA was mining on Pandora.
 Even the Cast Member backstage gate is themed to look like an access road to the unobtanium mining quarry.
 Other interesting little touches are the signage and airlock keypads throughout the queue for Avatar Flight of Passage as well as countless outlines on the ground and walls from equipment that is no longer present.
 Wherever you find RDA logos, the items will be aged, rusted, and covered in moss; reclaimed by nature.
 Wherever you find ACE logos the items will be shiny, new, and ultra modern because ACE is the travel company that has only recently moved in.
 It’s a unique dichotomy present around the land.

 Let me know some of your favorite little touches and hidden gems from Pandora in the comments below.
-I may do a second article with even more hidden things in the future, because this land is just jam-packed with so much detail.
-Thanks for reading and please share this post if you like it.
-Check out our full review and photo report from Pandora – The World of Avatar here, and stay tuned for more coming soon, including a detailed review of the foods of Satu’li Canteen.
-Subscribe to our news feed to stay informed and seeya next time!
+I may do additional articles with even more hidden things in the future, because this land is just jam-packed with so much detail.
+Thanks for reading.
+Please share this post if you like it and see the video version for even more hidden details.
+Check out our full review and photo report from Pandora – The World of Avatar here, and stay tuned for more theme park news and updates coming soon.

 Don’t miss our full review and photo report from Pandora – The World of Avatar.
 Plus, you can see more of our articles all about hidden things in the parks here.
+And check out the video version of this article with more hidden details here!
 Be sure to subscribe to the news feed so you never miss an update!